 Review the installation diagram and the introduction in this topic to see the general installation sequence and the most important tasks that are to be performed during installation and configuration.
 You can click each step on the diagram for detailed instructions.

 Stage 1: Plan and prepare

 Before you start the installation, review the information on hardware and software requirements and other considerations.
-See Introduction on page 88 for details.
+See Planning the installation for details.

 Stage 2: Install the Zowe z/OS runtime